farhantandia/BookStoreWeb-MVC/README.md

 ## Demo
-See Demo: [Book Store Web](https://farhanbook.azurewebsites.net/)
+See Demo: [Book Store Web](https://farhanbook.azurewebsites.net/) Login as Admin email : farhantandia97@gmail.com, password: Admin123*

-Login as Admin
+Login as Customer can register on the site.

-email : farhantandia97@gmail.com
-password: Admin123*